 An IRA rollover gift allows you to support a favorite cause by making a gift to our organization directly from your IRA.
-It's a great alternative to taking the taxable "required minimum distribution" (RMD), especially if you do not want or need extra income or if you have reached your deduction limit.
+It is a great alternative to taking the taxable "required minimum distribution" (RMD), especially if you do not want or need extra income, or are looking for a way to lower your taxes.